itbdw/server-render-javascript/README.md

 `curl -A 'fake Googlebot by server-render-javascript' http://yourwebsite.com/abc`

-You should get too line log, one is your request with user-agent `fake Googlebot by server-render-javascript` and one made by your upstream server with user-agent `ServerRenderJavascript` if not change the default user-agent at craw.js.
+You should get two line in nginx access log, one is your request with user-agent `fake Googlebot by server-render-javascript` and one made by your upstream server with user-agent `ServerRenderJavascript`, if you not change the default user-agent at craw.js.

 If you get three line per request, check if your website redirect the http request to https.
 If, change the `var url =` line at spider.js, hardcode the protocol to `https`.